JanaLasser/school_SEIRX/code/calibration/README.md

 **Note**: creation of all contact networks takes some time.
 We provide 501 contact networks for each school type in the OSF-repository under ```../../data/contact_networks/calibration/school_type.zip``` in a compressed archive.
 If you do not want to create your own contact networks, please extract the contact networks from their respective archives.

-### Random grid search
+### Optimum parameter search
-To calibrate the other free parameters, simulations are run for every school type on the previously created contact networks.
+To calibrate the other free parameters, simulations are run for every school type on the previously created contact networks for different values of the free parameters.
+We first do a random grid search followed by a refined grid search to find the best parameter combination.
 This happens in the script ```calibration.ipynb```.

 The simulation parameters, prevention measures and school characteristics used for these simulations are stored separately in the folder ```params```.
 As base transmission risk, we use the value for the transmission risk of household contacts determined in the calibration of the household transmission risk above.

 The data of the empirical observations used to calibrate the simulations are stored in the folder ```../../data/calibration/empirical_observations```.

 The module ```calibration_functions.py``` provides the main functions used to run the simulation and optimise the difference between simulation results and empirical observations.
 Simulation results from the calibration runs are stored in the folder ```../../data/calibration/simulation_results```.